Feryareli/002-Technical-Analysis/README.md

 ## Project Structure

 - **data/**: Contains the training and testing datasets for AAPL and Bitcoin.
+  - **aapl_5m_test.csv/**: Test data for AAPL
+  - **aapl_5m_train.csv/**: Training data for AAPL
+  - **btc_project_test.csv/**: Test data for BTC
+  - **btc_project_train.csv/**: Training data for BTC
 - **technical_analysis/**: Includes backtest and testing scripts for analyzing strategies.
   - **backtest.py/**: Script to run backtesting and evaluate combinations of trading strategies.
   - **test_aapl.py/**: Tests the optimized trading strategy on AAPL's 5-minute dataset using predefined optimal parameters.
 It generates trading signals, runs backtesting, and compares the active strategy's performance with a passive one through visualizations.
   - **test_btc.py/**: Tests the optimized trading strategy on Bitcoin's dataset using predefined optimal parameters.
 It generates trading signals, runs backtesting, and compares the active strategy's performance with a passive one through visualizations.
-- **utils/**: Helper functions for creating trading signals.
   - **main.py**: The main script for running the optimization and reporting the best results.
   - **main_btc.py**: The main script for optimizing and backtesting combinations of trading strategies on Bitcoin's dataset.
+- **utils/**: Helper functions for creating trading signals.
+  - **utils.py/**:  Contains the `create_signals` function, which generates buy/sell signals based on optimized technical indicators (RSI, Bollinger Bands, MACD, ATR, and Williams %R).
+It calculates these indicators and prints the number of buy and sell signals generated for the dataset provided.

 - **README.md**: This file, describing the project and setup instructions.
 - **requirements.txt**: Python dependencies required to run the project.
 - **report.ipynb**: Jupyter Notebook with visualizations and summary of the best strategies.